aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 # Welcome to My Mastermind in Java
 ## Task
 This is an implementation of the Mastermind number guessing game.
 The user plays against the program.
+It's written in Java with Object Oriented Programming and SOLID design.
+Game data (player name, number of rounds, solved, timestamp, secret code, and guess history) will save to an SQLite database.
+It's also Docker-enabled, so the user can play in the container.

+## Game Rules
+The Mastermind game requires the user to guess the secret code composed of four distinct pieces.
+After each guess, the user will be informed of the number of correctly placed pieces and the number of misplaced pieces.
+The objective is to guess the secret code in the fewest attempts possible.
 There are 8 pieces (numbers 0 -7), and a secret code composed of 4 distinct pieces.

 Typically, the user has 10 tries to guess the right pieces and sequence.
 After each guess, the user will be told the number of correctly placed pieces, and misplaced pieces.
 In this implementation, the user can enter a secret and/or the maximum number of tries.

-The game can be played through a command line interface (locally), or through a Docker container (requires Docker Desktop).
 * Once the game starts, database connection messages will display
 * Once the game ends, a game save message should display
 * Refer to the screen captures